arthurz323/research-proposal/paper-notes.md

 ➡️ identify flow of bias by tracing:

-- unilateral anterograde AAV-CAG-tdTomato in PPC
+- unilateral anterograde AAV-CAG-tdTomato in PPC, ➡️ PPC projects[^1] to:
-    ➡️ PPC projects to:
     - pM2
     - STR
     - S1 (primary somatosensory cortex)